-- DAMAGES --

-Crows at generally roost together in large numbers, during winter for warmth and safety.
+Crows generally roost together in large numbers, for warmth and safety during the winter.
 One flock of crows can number many hundreds or thousands.
-In literary terms, the collective noun for a group of crows is a "murder", however most people today, use the more generic term of flock or horde.
-Each mating pair of crows will have its own nest, which will be built high up in tall tree and made of sticks and twigs.
-The female crow will lay and incubate two to eight greenish-to-olive eggs, when they hatch, both parents will then begin to care for the young.
+In literary terms, the collective noun for a group of crows is a "murder", however most people today use the more generic term of flock or horde.
+Each mating pair of crows will have its own nest, which will be built high up in a tall tree and made of sticks and twigs.
+The female crow will lay and incubate two to eight greenish-to-olive colored eggs, and when they hatch, both parents will then begin sharing in the care of their young.

 CROW be GONE

 Only $19.95 S&H $5.95